 - Masters Teaching Programmes.
-PSE currently offers three Masters programmes (APE, ETE and PPD) with around 250 students spread over the first and second years (M1 and M2) in partnership with top-ranked academic institutions (Universities, Engineering Schools and other institutions).
+PSE currently offers three Masters programmes (APE, PPD, EDCBA) with around 250 students spread over the first and second years (M1 and M2) in partnership with top-ranked academic institutions (Universities, Engineering Schools and other institutions).

 - The funding of PhD theses of one or more students for some or all of their three years of doctoral research.
 The research topics and objectives of these theses can be determined jointly with the institution, through CIFRE contracts or sponsorship.

 - Research programmes and research groups.
 Sponsorship here helps to cover the permanent essential costs of running the Foundation’s research programmes.